 Budgeting might sound scary to you but let me tell you it is the most powerful and simple tool to manage your finances.
 A budget is a safety net that helps you to stay on track whether you are planning for your dream vacation or tackling debt.
 Budgeting can make it easier to save money for your goals and help you to feel more control over your finances.
 It works as a map which helps you to decide where to go and where it is going.
 You must be wondering what the budget process should be.
 How to begin it?
 In this blog, we will go through how you can start budgeting tips for a beginner.

-Budgeting process step-by-step guide:
+Budgeting process step-by-step guide

 Step 1: